How do Bananas Ripen?

 Alternatively, put your bananas in the freezer for a few hours.
 Their peels will blacken, but the fruit won’t get quite as soft or sweet as if they ripened at room temp.

-These methods are ideal for recipes that call for extra-ripe bananas, which can take a few days to ripen with the bag method-think banana bread or cake.
+These methods are ideal for recipes that call for extra-ripe bananas, which can take a few days to ripen with the bag method.
+These types of bananas are ideal for the best-ever banana bread recipes.
 They’re also handy if you want to ripen bananas without a paper bag.

 How to Store Ripe Bananas